Expanding into Europe? Read this before drawing your sales territory map.

 It’s essential to evaluate the value of each account within the market and prioritise each account through your sales territory plan.
 That way, your sales reps won’t waste their time and can optimise their efforts and resources.

 Cognism ranks accounts through tiers.
-When it comes to initiatives such as its ABM play, Cognism can put its best chances of success in top-tier industries and accounts.
+For initiatives such as its ABM play, Cognism can best position itself for success in top-tier industries and accounts.

 When it comes to setting quotas and sales goals, here’s what Rob said: